DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Benefits of Data Citation

 ### Long term
-.two-third[* Promotes the availability of data into the future
+.one-half[* Promotes the availability of data into the future
 * Facilitates discovery of  existing data relevant to a particular question
 * Enables recognition of scholarly effort within disciplines and organizations
 * Increases transparency of scientific research]